rtlabs-com/p-net/doc/using_codesys.rst

     END_IF
     in_pin_button_LED_previous := in_pin_button_LED;

 #.
-On the "DIO_8xLogicLevel" node in the left-side menu,
+On the :guilabel:`DIO_8xLogicLevel` node in the left-side menu,
-   right-click and select "Edit IO mapping".
+   right-click and select :guilabel:`Edit IO mapping`.
 #.
-Open the "Input 8 bits" row by clicking the small ``+`` sign.
+Open the :guilabel:`Input 8 bits` row by clicking the small :guilabel:`+` sign.
 #.
 Double-click the icon on the row that you would like the edit.
 #.
 Map "Input Bit 7" to "in_pin_button_LED" (found via Application/PLC_PRG),
    and "Output Bit 7" to "out_pin_LED".

 #.
-In the "Application -> MainTask" select "Cyclic" with 4 ms.
+In the :menuselection:`Application --> MainTask` select :guilabel:`Cyclic` with 4 ms.

 #.
-In the "Application -> Profinet_CommunicationTask" select "Cyclic" with 10 ms.
+In the :menuselection:`Application --> Profinet_CommunicationTask` select :guilabel:`Cyclic` with 10 ms.
    Use priority 14.

 Transferring the controller application to a (controller) Raspberry Pi
 ----------------------------------------------------------------------

 #.
-In the top menu, use Build -> "Generate Code".
+In the top menu, use :menuselection:`Build --> Generate Code`.
 #.
 Transfer the application to the Raspberry Pi by using the top menu
-   Online -> Login.
-Press "Yes" in the pop-up window.
+   :menuselection:`Online --> Login`.
+Press :guilabel:`Yes` in the pop-up window.
 #.
-In the top menu, use Debug -> Start
+In the top menu, use :menuselection:`Debug --> Start``

-   You can follow the controller log by using the top menu Tools -> "Update Raspberry Pi".
-Click the "System info" button, and look in the "Runtime Info" text box.
+   You can follow the controller log by using the top menu :menuselection:`Tools --> "Update Raspberry Pi"`.
+   Click the :guilabel:`System info` button, and look in the :guilabel:`Runtime Info` text box.
 It will show an error message if it can't find the IO-device on the network.